 The reasons for this step are two-fold, one, it’ll make sure that you’re in the zone, so your flies will turn out better for it, but two, it’ll also make sure people leave you alone because you’re so in the zone.
 Dim the lights in the room and turn on a tying light at your special tying desk.
 Get your materials ready, pour a drink, light a “cigar,” turn up the greasy licks of The Black Keys and get started.
 This is your special bubble of fly fishing and dammit, you deserve to revel in it.

 Want to start tying your own flies and become a master of all things fur and feathers?
-We just released our new FLY TYING BUNDLE, complete with everything you need to start tying this winter.
+Check out our 7 piece tool kit and tie one on.
 Have fun.